Baron Von Fancy: Exhibitions and multimedia art

 Colette invited Baron Von Fancy to create "A Thing Called Love," a show held at their flagship location in Paris and featured a range of his artwork.
-Von Fancy has created sculpture using electroluminescent wire, a fresh medium ideal for explorations of the effects of color.
-His fascination with color interaction has also been manifested through a number of "water projects," in which he and his collaborators add multicolored dyes to fountains, rivers, etc. for public display.

 Origin of the name

-The artistic name evolved from his college nickname "Fancy-pants," which itself had originated from his collection of vintage Versace jeans.
-Baron Von Fancy also is known for other of his numerous collections which include homemade prison artifacts, pre-9/11 Twin Towers ephemera, and peep show sex tokens.
+In an interview with Vanity Fair, Baron Von Fancy has said that his artistic name evolved from his college nickname "Fancy-pants," which itself had originated from his collection of vintage Versace jeans.